Introduction

 - Path Coverage ensures all sequential processes of the codebase paths are measured.

 It should be noted that no testing method or metric can guarantee perfect results.
 One should therefore aspire to combine the various metrics to create a comprehensive report that will be used as a guide for developers to develop more comprehensive multiple condition coverage and unit test coverage percentages.
-To generate a wide range of tests that encompass all the code coverage metrics, leverage the use of automated code testing generators like qodo, as shown in the video link here (Practicing Python Programming w/ Copilot & qodo – YouTube ), which will help to make your testing journey easier and faster.
+To generate a wide range of tests that encompass all the code coverage metrics, leverage the use of automated code testing generators like qodo (formerly Codium), as shown in the video link here (Practicing Python Programming w/ Copilot & qodo – YouTube ), which will help to make your testing journey easier and faster.